 How are the school's resources allocated and matched to children's special educational needs?

-Budgets are closely monitored and aligned to the school improvement plan of the school eg School bursar liaises with the Headteacher and other staff.
+Budgets are closely monitored and aligned to the school improvement plan eg School bursar liaises with HT and other staff.

 How is the decision made about what type and how much support my child will receive?